 Took a 3-year career break to raise our children with my partner, learned the importance of family, patience, and organisation!

 This first thing you might see when researching how to write your CV in the UK is to keep it to 2 pages.
-This is the golden rule of CV writing, and we recommend sticking to this limit as it helps recruiters get to the heart of your experience faster.
+This is the golden rule of CV writing.

 If you’re going over this limit, there could be a few reasons why:

-You’re going into too much detail on all your roles - to combat this, and we recommend giving the most space to your more recent jobs.
-Use between 6-8 points per jobs title within the last 5 years and 4-6 for those older roles.
+- You’re going into too much detail on all your roles.
+We recommend giving the most space to your more recent jobs.
+Use between 6-8 points per job title within the last 5 years and 4-6 for those older roles.

-You're using a massive font or large size.
-We recommend 11-12 points for standard CV text.
+- You're using a big font or large size.
+We recommend 11-12 points for standard CV writing.

-Yes, you can always reach out to a recruiter for feedback; however, it is worth noting how busy they will be if they are currently recruiting.
-If you’ve received a “You’ve been unsuccessful” style email from a job you’ve applied for, you can reach out for feedback on why you were unsuccessful, and if they had any advice for next time.
+You can always reach out to a recruiter for feedback on how to write a good CV.
+However, it is worth noting how busy they will be if they are currently recruiting.
+If you’ve received a “You’ve been unsuccessful” style email from a job you’ve applied for, you can reach out for feedback, and ask if they had any advice for next time.